Skipton sits as the gateway to the Yorkshire Dales which have been described as England’s Best Kept Secret. Watch this wonderful video …

 Skipton – the best place and the happiest town!
 It’s official.

-Skipton: The Healthy Home is a 10 minute drive to the hills above the popular market town Skipton which was highlighted in 2014 by The Sunday Times as “The best place to live in the UK”.
+The Healthy Home is a 10 minute drive to the hills above the popular market town Skipton which was highlighted in 2014 by The Sunday Times as “The best place to live in the UK”.
 In the annual survey of the “101 Best Places to Live in Britain” the judges voted Skipton, the Gateway to the Dales number one … “the ultimate location”.
+In 2017 government research into wellbeing named Skipton and Craven district as the happiest place to live in the UK.
 With its ancient castle, bustling cobbled high street, renowned market, location on the historic and beautiful Leeds-Liverpool canal, Skipton was a worthy winner.

 Around The Healthy Home

 Looking out across miles of beautiful countryside is food for the soul bringing peace and well-being.
 The extraordinary and ever-changing beauty of the Yorkshire Dales and the life and spirit of local villages and towns offers endless variety.
 The nearest towns of interest got history and shopping are Skipton, Howarth, Settle and Grassington.

 A paradise for walkers: The famous Pennine Way passes within a quarter mile of here and there are five local footpaths and bridleways to enjoy just a few meters from our gate.
 We have maps, compasses, hot flasks … just bring your walking boots and all-weather coat.